Feb 03, 2026 · 9 min read

 For a critical assembly line in heavy manufacturing doing $1M+/hour throughput:

-Why Legacy Alarms Fail to Stop the Bleeding
+Why Legacy Alarms Rarely Prevent the Event

 If downtime is so expensive, why does it still happen so frequently?
 The answer lies in the architecture of legacy automation.